-Extremely low birthweight (birthweight 500-999 g) children have more hospital readmissions and other health problems in the early years after discharge than do normal birthweight (birthweight >2499 g) children.
-Respiratory illnesses, including lower respiratory infections, are the dominant cause for hospital readmission.
+Extremely low birth-weight children (birth weight 500-999 g) have more hospital re-admissions and other health problems in the early years after discharge than do normal birth-weight children (birth weight >2499 g) children.
+Respiratory illnesses, including lower respiratory infections, are the dominant cause for hospital re-admission.

 Follow-up to school

 Cognitive and neuromotor impairments at 5 years of age increase with decreasing gestational age.
 Many of these children need a high level of specialised care:

 - About half of infants born at 24-28 weeks of gestation have a disability at 5 years, similar to the proportion observed in the UK-based EPICure study.